maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Some of the remoting technologies support have been deprecated with no replacement (Hessian, RMI, HTTPInvoker and JMS remoting).

+`MimeMessageHelper` has been aligned with JavaMail 1.5+, not explicitly encoding attachment filenames by default anymore.

 ### Core Container

 The properties-based bean definition format and all support classes based on it (such as `PropertiesBeanDefinitionReader`, `JdbcBeanDefinitionReader` and `ResourceBundleViewResolver`) are deprecated now, in favor of Spring's common bean definition formats and/or custom reader implementations.

-`InstantiationAwareBeanPostProcessorAdapter` is deprecated now, in favor of the existing default methods in `(Smart)InstanatiationAwareBeanPostProcessor`.
+`InstantiationAwareBeanPostProcessorAdapter` is deprecated now, in favor of the existing default methods in `(Smart)InstantiationAwareBeanPostProcessor`.

 `BeanNameAutoProxyCreator` now honors the configured `beanNames` list when applying a custom `TargetSourceCreator`.
 Consequently, a `BeanNameAutoProxyCreator` no longer proxies beans whose names do not match the configured `beanNames` list.
 See [gh-24915](https://github.com/spring-projects/spring-framework/issues/24915).